-Any delay or change in the current schedule of our planned NDA filing for Zalviso may negatively impact our stock price and harm our business operations.
+Any delay in filing, or approval by the FDA, of the Zalviso NDA may negatively impact our stock price and harm our business operations.
 Any delay in obtaining, or inability to obtain, regulatory approval would prevent us from commercializing Zalviso, generating revenues and achieving profitability.
 If any of these events occur, we may be forced to delay or abandon our development efforts for Zalviso, which would have a material adverse effect on our business and could potentially cause us to cease operations.